Domain home on a PV

 Now, you deploy a sample-domain1 domain resource and an associated sample-domain1-cluster-1 cluster resource using a single YAML resource file which defines both resources.
 The domain resource and cluster resource tells the operator how to deploy a WebLogic domain.
 They do not replace the traditional WebLogic configuration files, but instead cooperate with those files to describe the Kubernetes artifacts of the corresponding domain.

-• Run the following command to generate resource files.
+• Run the following commands to generate resource files.

 cd $BASE_DIR/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service